 Health Data Resources

-Greater Waterbury Health Improvement Partnership, 2013 Community Health Needs Assessment: Evaluates the health needs of individuals living in and around Waterbury.
+Community Health Needs Assessment (2013) produced by the Greater Waterbury Health Improvement Partnership: Evaluates the health needs of individuals living in and around Waterbury.
 The Assessment includes data from a telephone survey of 1,100 community residents, focus groups, interviews and a secondary data analysis.
-Download the 2013 report.

-DataHaven, 2015 Statewide Wellbeing Survey: Includes health and well-being survey data of nearly 17,000 Connecticut residents.
+Statewide Wellbeing Survey (2015) Produced by DataHaven, the survey includes health and well-being survey data of nearly 17,000 Connecticut residents.
 Covering all cities and towns in Connecticut, this survey may be the most intensive health survey effort conducted in the United States.